 8. Cryptocurrencies vs fiat money, which will win?

 Since ancient times, money has been the universal means of exchange for goods and commodities.
 It has taken different forms – metals, gold, leather, or even grain.
 Throughout history, we can see its evolution – from coins and banknotes to electronic records in the banking system.
 The creation of money was and is a task belonging to the government.
-At the end of the 20th century, when the financial crisis was growing, movements emerged that set themselves the goal of creating a monetary unit that would be independent of third parties.
-This was the beginning of cryptocurrencies and decentralized exchanges.
+At the end of the 20th century, when the financial crisis was growing, movements that have set the goal of creating a monetary unit that is independent of third parties have emerged.
+It was the beginning of cryptocurrencies and decentralized exchanges.
 Today, some of them have been legally regulated and serve as a means of exchange for goods and services.

 The birth of Bitcoin and the greatest evolution of money